PoojaB26/WebDesignProjects/README.md

 ## Authors

 * **Pooja Bhaumik**
-*I initially started designing and then got into developing Android applications.
-I currently have 1 app in the Play Store with more than 10K downloads and more than 5-6 personal Android projects that I either built for myself or hackathons.
-I find Android development really interesting but over the years, website design has transformed into a different high which got me curious about the work behind all the lovely stuff I see on the screen.
-So here I am trying to explore the world of Website development.*
+*I initially started designing and then got into developing Android applications 2 years ago.
+I currently have a released educational app in the Play Store with more than 10K downloads and about 5-6 personal Android projects that I either built for myself or hackathons.
+I find Android development really interesting but over the years, website design has really caught my attention.
+It got me curious about the work behind all the interesting stuff I see on screen.
+Since I am just a sophomore, I thought it's also necessary to broaden my skills so that its easier to choose a field later on.*

+*I hope you enjoy building websites with me.
+For any query, contact me at pbhaumik26@gmail.com.*